doing-science-to-stuff/ndt/objects/README.md

 Returns:
  * 1 if an intersection occured, 0 otherwise.

+---

+**int cleanup(object \* obj);**

+The `cleanup` function frees any additional persistent memory or vectors that an object may have allocated for ray-invarient values that were pre-computed beyond the prepped_t structure.
+This function will only be called when an object is freed.

+*Note: Only required for objects that allocate additional memory or vectors utside the lists discussed in *params* functions.*

+Parameters:
+ * *obj* - The object being freed.

+Returns:
+ * Reserved

 ### Optional:

 The functions below are optional.
 If they are omitted, a default function will